-Assignments: All assignments from the current course offering, as well as assignments from the Fall 2016 offering are available as Jupyter notebooks.
+Assignments: All assignments from the Spring 2017 course offering, as well as assignments from the Fall 2016 offering are available as Jupyter notebooks.
 The notebooks assume a Python 3 installation with the standard modules from an Anaconda installation such as Numpy and Matplotlib, as well as the datascience and okpy modules.

 Lecture Materials: All lecture videos from Fall 2016 are hosted by Youtube.
 Slides as PDF from Fall 2016 and Google Slides and Jupyter notebooks from Spring 2017 are linked from the respective course calendars.
 To request access to the source of the slides for instructional purposes, please fill out our Data 8 Instructor Interest form.

 All of the software components of the course are maintained as open-source projects.
 We encourage you to contact us if you want any help using them.

 for table manipulation, charts, and maps that provides an interface appropriate

 Pandas, but explicitly does not support row

 indexes, hierarchical indexes, time series data, missing values, slicing, and